Hijab: Modern approaches

 Modern approaches to this issue emerge under the influence of a series of social and intellectual developments, from the re-evaluation of religious sources and the questioning of sources that establish a androcentric / misogynist religious understanding to the protection of women's individual dignity, freedom and rights.

+Notable Muslim scholars who do not believe the hijab is an obligation include Iraqi Islamic scholar Abdullah al Judai, mufti Mahmud Shaltut, Shaykh Mustafa Ghalayini, Shabir Ally, Khaled Abou El Fadl, Javed Ahmad Ghamidi, Abdullah bin Bayyah, Ahmad Ghabel, and Nasr Abu Zayd.
+Like these scholars, others like Zaki Badawi and Gamal al-Banna have also adopted positions in stark contrast to the current mainstream position.
+Grand Ayatollah Reza Hosseini Nassab is to date the only Marja' to not consider the covering of Muslim women's hair with hijab to be obligatory.

 Clothing does not play a key role in Quranism.
 All Quranist movements agree that Islam has no sets of traditional clothing, except for the rules described in the Quran.
 Therefore, beards and the hijab are not necessary.

 Modernist thinkers including Karen Armstrong, Reza Aslan and Leila Ahmed, believe the requirements of the hijab were initially intended solely for Muhammad's wives, serving to preserve their sanctity.
 This was because Muhammad conducted religious and civic matters in the mosque next to his home.
 Leila Ahmed further explains that Muhammad aimed at fostering a sense of privacy and protecting the intimate space of his wives from the constant presence of the bustling community at their doorstep.
-They argue that the term darabat al-hijab ('taking the veil') was used synonymously and interchangeably with ‘becoming Prophet Muhammad's wife’ and that during Muhammad's life no other Muslim woman wore the hijab.
+They argue that the term darabat al-hijab ('taking the veil') was used synonymously and interchangeably with 'becoming Prophet Muhammad's wife' and that during Muhammad's life no other Muslim woman wore the hijab.
 Aslan suggests that Muslim women started to wear the hijab to emulate Muhammad's wives, who are revered as "Mothers of the Believers" in Islam.